 Materials borrowed from the non I-Share member library must be returned to the Klinck Memorial Library or Christopher Resource Center.
 Concordia ships materials back to the lending library where they are discharged from the borrower’s account.

-After hours, please deposit items in the bookdrop located at the library entrance.
 Items can also be returned via mail.
 Borrowers are responsible for return postage and for materials lost in the mail.

 The computer lab (CC 248L) and classroom space (CC 248C) at the Christopher Resource Center can be reserved through the university Campus Events Department.
 The lab has twenty one computers.
 If you experience difficulties making your request online, contact Wilbert Suhrbur, Registrar Systems Coordinator (708) 209-3258.